OpenWaterAnalytics/EPyT/docs/examples.rst

     elevations = G.getNodeElevations()
     print(elevations)

+Variables diameters and elevations are two arrays, corresponding to the number of links, and the number of nodes in the ``Net1`` network, respectively.
+Note that, in case the network model changes, these parameters will be updated.
+This is demonstrated in the following example:

 .. parsed-literal::

     [710.
 710. 700.
 695. 700.
 695. 690.
 700. 710.
 800. 850.]

+To modify some parameters, we can use the ``set`` commands.

 .. code-block:: python